Avinash-Yadav/collegeassist/README.md

-# newsapp
+# collegeassist
-A news fetching service
+A django app for Courses content management for yearly record